|Nutrition Facts (per serving)|

-Tzatziki is a traditional Greek dish, usually served with bread at the start of a meal, or used as a condiment on sandwiches or gyros.
+Tzatziki is a traditional Greek dish with a yogurt base.
+It is usually served with bread at the start of a meal, or used as a condiment on sandwiches or gyros.
 This vegan tzatziki recipe can be made with either soy or coconut non-dairy yogurt and plenty of fresh chopped mint for tons of fresh flavor.
-You don't have to give up this traditional favorite; you simply have to swap out the regular dairy yogurt for non-dairy vegan yogurt.
+This easy swap to a non-dairy yogurt means you don't have to give up this traditional favorite.

-- 2 cups plain soy (or coconut non-dairy yogurt)
+- 2 cups plain soy yogurt (or coconut non-dairy yogurt)

 - 2 cucumbers (peeled and diced small)

 - 3 tablespoons lemon juice (fresh is best)

 - 1 tablespoon olive oil

 Peel and mince the garlic.

 Chop the mint leaves.

 Mix all ingredients in a bowl: combine the yogurt, diced cucumbers, garlic, lemon juice, olive oil, salt, pepper, fresh mint, and paprika, stirring well to combine.

 Chill the tzatziki in the refrigerator for at least an hour before serving to allow flavors to mingle.